ztrokey/divine-smoke-5283/README.md

 * Your Name
 * A reflection on how you felt you did with this challenge and what story you got through

+## Requirements

+TDD all new work; any model METHODS you write must be fully tested.

+## Not Required

+No visual styling is required or expected

 ## User Stories

 User stories will be released at the start of the assessment.